National Institute of Standards and Technology (NIST), United States Department of Commerce (DoC).

 Program Description: NIST invites applications from eligible applicants for funding one (1) MEP center to provide manufacturing extension services to primarily small- and medium-sized manufacturers in the state of Florida.
 The MEP center will become part of the MEP national system of extension service providers, currently comprised of more than 400 centers and field offices located throughout the United States and Puerto Rico.

-The objective of an MEP center is to provide manufacturing extension services that enhance productivity, innovative capacity, and technological performance, and strengthen the global competitiveness of primarily small- and medium-sized U.S.-based manufacturing firms in its service region.
+The objective of an MEP center is to provide manufacturing extension services that enhance productivity, innovative capacity, and technological performance, and strengthen the global competitiveness of primarily small- and Start Printed Page 11414medium-sized U.S.-based manufacturing firms in its service region.
 Manufacturing extension services are provided by utilizing the most cost effective, local, leveraged resources for those services through the coordinated efforts of a regionally-based MEP center and local technology resources.
 The management and operational structure of an MEP center is not prescribed, but should be based upon the characteristics of the manufacturers in the region and locally available resources with demonstrated experience working with manufacturers.

 It is not the intent of this program that the centers perform research and development.

 Information regarding MEP and these centers is available at www.nist.gov/mep.

 Funding Availability: NIST anticipates funding one (1) application at the level of approximately $3,500,000 for an initial award for an MEP Center in the state of Florida.
 The project awarded under the FFO will have a budget and performance period of one (1) year.
 The award may be renewed on an annual basis in accordance with 15 CFR § 290.4.
 NIST may provide annual renewal funding at a higher or lower level in the future based on availability of funds.